covidclinical/website/_plots/paper-01/dailycounts.md

 The plots on this page display positive cases, new deaths, ICU admissions over time by country.

 ### How to use

 - One of `New positive cases` or `New deaths` can be selected using the drop down menu below each plot.

 - Zooming and panning is allowed using mouse wheel and dragging.
 Double-clicking on a white space resets the x- and y-axes to the original settings.

+### Note

+In some cases, the data reported by sites contained outliers or possibly incorrect units.
+These values were not removed from the visualizations to maintain the integrity of the data.